oniongarlic/response-sensor/README.md

 ## HTTP logger

+Sensor data is POSTed as JSON body to given URL.
+A simple http header is used as authentication key.

-A very simple example http to postgresql logger php script is in http
+A very simple example http to postgresql logger php script is in http/ that can be used on the server side.

 ## MQTT

 Data is sent using secure connection to a MQTT server.
 It can then be re-distributed or handled in some other manner.

+MQTT support can be disabled by setting MQTT server address to an empty string "".

 Certificates need to be uploaded to the PyCom board in /flash/cert/